The World Starts with Me

-The World Starts With Me is a computer-based sex education and AIDS prevention program aimed at young Ugandans, developed and produced by Butterfly Works Foundation and the World Population Foundation (a Dutch non-governmental organization) in association with Ugandan Schoolnet.
+The World Starts With Me is a computer-based sex education and AIDS prevention program aimed at young Ugandans, developed and produced by the Butterfly Works Foundation and the World Population Foundation (a Dutch non-governmental organization) in association with Ugandan Schoolnet.
 It has so far reached children all around the globe and Kenyans have now joined in the learning process.
-Teenagers get to learn more about their bodies and they also learn about sexually transmitted diseases.
+Teenagers get to learn more about their bodies and sexually transmitted diseases.
 This helps in showing teenagers the consequences of having unprotected sex.
 In 2004, it won a Prix Ars Electronica Golden Nica for Digital Communities.